MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/hybrid-azure-ad-join-autopilot-profile.md

 ## Create and assign a pre-provisioned hybrid Azure AD join Autopilot profile

-While the ESP controls what is shown during device and user setup and specifies how soon a user can use their device, the Autopilot profile specifies how the device is configured during Windows Setup, or during OOBE.
+The Autopilot profile specifies how the device is configured during Windows Setup and what is shown during the out of box experience (OOBE).

 The difference between an Azure AD join and a hybrid Azure AD join is that the hybrid Azure AD join scenario joins both an on-premises domain and Azure AD during Autopilot.
 The pre-provisioned Azure AD join scenario only joins Azure AD during Autopilot.

 > [!TIP]
 >
-> For Configuration Manager admins, the Autopilot profile is similar to some of the configuration that takes place during a task sequence via an unattend.xml file.
+> For Configuration Manager admins, the Autopilot profile is similar to some of the configuration that takes place during a task sequence via an `unattend.xml` file.
 The unattend.xml file is configured during the **Apply Windows Settings** and **Apply Network Settings** steps.
-Note however that Autopilot does not use unattend.xml files.
+Note however that Autopilot doesn't use `unattend.xml` files.

 To create a pre-provisioned hybrid Azure AD join Autopilot profile, follow these steps: